saccarosium/netrw.vim/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**

+> [!NOTE]
+> Before submitting the issue please read [CONTRIBUTING.md](https://github.com/saccarosium/netrw.vim/blob/main/CONTRIBUTING.md) also make sure that the issue is still present in the upstream version (this git repository).

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'